EFL - ESL activities and games for teaching introductions

 ESL activities for giving introductions

-This fun ESL role-play activity gives the students the chance to practice the new language.
-In groups of three, the students come to the front of the class to act out the dialogue.
-You can leave the board work up to help the students remember the dialogue.
+In groups of three, students will come to the front of the class to act out the dialogue from the suggested board work.

 Getting to know you

-Following on from the previous activity, you will now have the students introduce different members of the class.
-Select a student at random and ask the class questions about that student.
+You will now have the students help you to introduce different members of the group.
+Select a student at random and ask the class questions about that student using the prompts from the last activity.
 Encourage the rest of the students to raise their hands and answer using the correct possessive adjective (his or her).

 Related ESL games